tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 Furthermore, it should be noted that the `ImageField` field has an `upload_to` attribute.
 The value of this attribute is conjoined with the project's `MEDIA_ROOT` setting to provide a path with which uploaded profile images will be stored.
 For example, a `MEDIA_ROOT` of `<workspace>/tango_with_django_project/media/` and `upload_to` attribute of `profile_images` will result in all profile images being stored in the directory `<workspace>/tango_with_django_project/media/profile_images/`.
 Recall that in the [chapter on templates and media files](#chapter-templates-static) we set up the media root there.

 I> ### What about Inheriting to Extend?
 I> It may have been tempting to add the additional fields defined above by inheriting from the `User` model directly.
-However, because other applications may also want access to the `User` model, it not recommended to use inheritance, but to instead use a one-to-one relationship within your database.
+However, because other applications may also want access to the `User` model, it is not recommended to use inheritance -- but rather to instead use a one-to-one relationship within your database.

 I> ### Pillow
 I> The Django `ImageField` field makes use of [*Pillow*](https://pillow.readthedocs.io/en/stable/), a fork of the *Python Imaging Library (PIL)*.
 If you have not done so already, install Pillow via Pip with the command `pip install pillow==5.4.1`.
 If you don't have `jpeg` support enabled, you can also install Pillow with the command `pip install pillow==5.4.1 --global-option="build_ext" --global-option="--disable-jpeg"`.